Darby and Tarlton: Biography

-Tom Darby formed a short lived duo in 1931 together with Jesse Pitts, called The Georgia Wildcats.
-Darby and Tarlton both retired in 1935.
 In 1963, Darby and Tarlton reunited to perform in Weracoba Park (known locally as "Lakebottom") when they agreed to be part of the Columbus Symphony Orchestra's opening pops concert.
-Thomas P. Darby's nephew, Richard "Ricky" Whitley, claims that he learned guitar from Tom Darby and Jimmy Tarlton.
 Darby was quoted as saying in a 1963 interview with The Columbus Enquirer (now known as The Columbus Ledger-Enquirer) regarding the opening pops concert performance that "Tarlton’s fine wife said we sounded even better than before.
 Made goose pimples come up on her arms, she said."
-Darby was drafted during World War I, but was shortly thereafter honorably discharged due to being "unfit to serve" (flat feet).